 La Palma Neighborhood Watch (NW) is a volunteer organization that meets monthly to receive training, crime trend updates, and general question sessions.
-Neighborhood Watch volunteers deliver 5,000 copies of The Source to their respective reporting districts.
+Their meetings are generally held on the second Wednesday of the month at 7:00 pm in the City Hall Council Chambers.
+Neighborhood Watch volunteers deliver 5,000 copies of The Source to their respective reporting districts bi-monthly.

 Working together, neighbors learn how to safeguard each other's homes and reduce the risk of crime.
 They become more alert to unusual or suspicious circumstances, individuals, or vehicles.
 They learn that it is better to call the police when they see something suspicious, even if their suspicion proves unfounded, rather than to keep quiet and risk letting a neighbor be victimized by criminals.